TheCacophonyProject/docs/pages/01.home/release-notes/item.md

 - Many improvements and fixes to tracking and classification
 - Removed support for training with recording level tags (track based tags only)

+### Testing

+#### API Server

+- Added support for audio analysis processing step for the Cacophony Index (more below)
+- Updated recording queries to provide more consistent results between different queries

+#### Upload Processing

+- Added support for first version of the Cacophony Index (bird population estimation)
+- Restructured so that workers are managed internally instead of using systemd simplifying management and deployment
+- Many clean ups

 ## Week of 25 November

 ### Production